jonaserixon/github-notifications/README.md

 5. Start application with ```npm run chaos```

 **Bugs**
-- If you are subscribed to more than 1 event and click unsubscribe the server will crash
 - Unread notifications will not be treated as read until user has logged out